 The introduced test set up is integrated into the TOPFLOW facility and equipped with advanced measurement technologies with local resolution.
 Therefore the process of high pressure condensation can be studied for integral characteristics and local phenomena like flow morphology and heat flux distribution.

-The project is carried out in the frame of a research project in collaboration with AREVA NP GmbH and Paul Scherrer Institut (PSI).
+The shown achievements are carried out in the frame of a research project (until 2012) in collaboration with AREVA NP GmbH, Paul Scherrer Institut (PSI) and the HZDR.

 Based upon these findings a joint research project between HZDR, Gesellschaft für Reaktorsicherheit (GRS) and AREVA GmbH is funded by the German Federal Ministry for Education and Research (BMBF) with the grant number PANAS, FKZ: 02NUK041B.
 Further improvement of the applied measurement equipment and the enhancement of imaging measurement techniques, including fast x-ray tomography, increase the observations depths significant.
 Additionally transient experiments planned.